w3c/wad-intro-accessibility/content/index.pl.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Wprowadzenie do dostępności internetowej
 lang: pl   # Change "en" to the translated-language shortcode
-last_updated: 2024-03-14   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-05-31   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 translators:
   - name: "Stefan Wajda"

-# contributors:
+contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+  - name: "Michał Sobkowiak"   # Replace Jan Doe with contributor name, or delete this line if none

 github: